 Permits for photography are needed in specific situations.
 Visit our Permits & Reservations page for more information.
 Two park shelters are available for reservation.
 Other picnic areas are first-come, first-served.

 Yes, horses are allowed on several trails throughout the park.
 Visit our Horse Trails page for more information.

 Are dogs allowed on trails?

 Dogs can go on most of the trails in the park, but they must remain on a leash.
-The exceptions include the mountain biking trails, and the sledding trails during the winter.
-Pets in the Park page provides more information on the most pet friendly trails.
+Dogs are not permitted on mountain biking trails or on the sledding hills during the winter.
+Visit our Pets page for more information.

 What animals are in Cuyahoga Valley?